Few things are more pivotal for developing a healthy baby than ensuring that your child has sufficient nutrition.

-During your pregnancy, you should also take steps to improve your own gut biome to assist in the development of your baby’s gut health.
+During your pregnancy, you should also improve your gut biome to help develop your baby’s gut health.

 In this regard, diversity is important in terms of gut bacteria.

-Make sure to eat a variety of fruits and vegetables and avoid refined carbohydrates when possible.
+Make sure to eat a variety fruits and vegetables and avoid refined carbohydrates when possible.

-Naturally, you should include some fermented foods such as pickles or sauerkraut and probiotics such as yogurt to give your biome a boost.
+Naturally, you should include some fermented foods such as pickles or sauerkraut and probiotics such as yogurt to boost your biome.